 Hello.
 My name is Dmitry Revyakin.
 I am the author of the 3D visualization “Arcs”, which has been published on several sites.
 Some 3d artists asked me about the lighting of this scene, so I decided to share these settings using the example of the picture you see below.
-For work I used 3ds max and Corona Renderer.
+For work, I used 3ds Max and Corona Renderer.

 The project has rooms of different styles and colors, but they all have the same lighting setup.

-In my projects, I always strive for softness and harmony of scene composition.
+In my projects, I always strive for the softness and harmony of scene composition.
 While the black floor interiors were the first in the renderings set, inspired by Christopher Johnson’s photographs, this beige interior was made the last.
-I thought that the light that I got in that interior would be perfectly combined with such a color scheme, a set of furniture and decor.
+I thought that the light that I got in that interior would be perfectly combined with such a color scheme, a set of furniture, and decor.

 I want to admit I don’t like doing mainstream.
 And I did this beige interior almost forcing myself 🙂 But I was sure that the idea was worth it.